Rebel Wilson Looks Pretty In Pink As She Preps For Royal Wedding: See Her Lady Gaga-Inspired Outfit

 — Rebel Wilson (@RebelWilson) May 17, 2018

 And Rebel isn’t the only Hollywood star who will be attending the big ceremony!
 Priyanka Chopra is also headed to London to watch Meghan Markle and Prince Harry exchange vows; she is Meghan’s pal after all!
-And while visiting Watch What Happens Live, she was grilled on Meghan’s preparations for the big day!
+And while visiting Watch What Happens Live recently, she was grilled on Meghan’s preparations for the big day!

 When asked if the former actress is being a bridezilla, Priyanka just shrugged and refused to answer.
-However, she did smile and giggle when she was asked if Meghan “cried while saying yes to the dress.”
+OMG!
+Also, she smiled and giggled when she was asked if Meghan “cried while saying yes to the dress.”
 The gorgeous Indian actress also admitted that did know about the engagement before the royal announcement went out!

-We also learned that Kate Middleton has stepped up to help ensure the wedding is truly unforgettable.
+Additionally, we’ve learned recently that Kate Middleton has stepped up to help Meghan during this stressful time.
 “Meghan is doing her best to keep it together with the help of Harry and her future sister-in-law,” a source previously told HollywoodLife.com EXCLUSIVELY.
-“Kate has stepped up to calm down Meghan as last minute wedding changes are turning her into a nervous wreck.
+“Kate has stepped up to calm down Meghan as last-minute wedding changes are turning her into a nervous wreck.
 Kate has taken Meghan by the hand to help guide her through her final days leading to the wedding.”